Luvesilocin: Pharmacodynamics

 Luvesilocin is a prodrug that is metabolized into 4-HO-DiPT.
 This metabolite is an analogue of the neurotransmitter serotonin and acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
 Activation of the serotonin 5-HT_{2A} receptor is thought to be specifically responsible for the hallucinogenic effects of serotonergic psychedelics.

 4-HO-DiPT produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 In drug discrimination tests, 4-HO-DiPT fully substituted for the psychedelic drug DOM, with 5-fold lower potency than DOM and 2-fold lower potency than psilocin (4-HO-DMT).

 The drug activates basolateral amygdala (BLA) interneurons via the serotonin 5-HT_{2A} receptor to enhance GABAergic inhibition of principal neurons in the BLA, which may mediate an anxiolytic effect of suppression of learned fear (fear extinction) in rodents.

 Pharmacokinetics

 Given by subcutaneous injection, the elimination half-life of luvesilocin is 0.43 to 0.64 hours and of 4-HO-DiPT is 2.7 to 4.1 hours.
 The mean duration with this route at the employed dose was 3.6 hours.

 Chemistry

+Properties

+The predicted log P of luvesilocin is 1.2 and of 4-HO-DiPT is 3.6.